 YMHFA training is designed for participants, such as teachers, administrators, classified staff, parents, family members, and any caring adults that do NOT have a mental health background.

-This no cost, six and a half hour training is currently delivered virtually through two hours of self-paced and four hours of instructor-led training.
+This no cost, six and a half hour training is currently delivered virtually through two hours of self-paced and five and a half hours of instructor-led training.
 The training can be delivered in evenings, weekends, and in Spanish.

 YMHFA content now includes critical components such as cultural considerations, impact of culture on trauma, school violence and bullying, social media impacts, and self-care.
 Additionally, the training has been restructured to include information relevant to young children in the elementary school grades.